Skip to navigation Skip to content

 • Lives with parents

-• Lodges Youth Allowance (YA) claim 26 April 2023
+• Lodged a YA claim on 26 April 2023

-• No short course approval on AEX
+• No short course approval on the AEX screen

 • No study reported on PBAS

-• YA can be backdated up to 13 weeks under Section 12, SS(A)A 1999, and granted from 28 February 2023
+• YA can be backdated up to 13 weeks under Section 12 SS(A)A 1999, and can be granted from 28 February 2023

-• Record the reason for this decision in the claim finalisation note/DOC
+• Record the reason for this decision in the claim finalisation Note/DOC

 Lorrae